 The Islamic Arts Museum’s collection is exhibited in twelve themed galleries:

 Architecture – One of the most interesting segments of the museum.
-Get a sense of the magnificence of famous mosques around the world by inspecting realistic models of the Taj Mahal, Sheikh Zayed Grand Mosque, Bibi-Khanym Mosque and more.
+Get a sense of the magnificence of famous mosques around the world by inspecting realistic models of the Taj Mahal, Sheikh Zayed Grand Mosque, Bibi-Khanym Mosque and many more.

 Malay – Ornaments from the Malay archipelago encompassing southern Thailand through to the Malay Peninsula and Sumatra, and on to Java, Sulawesi and southern Philippines.